Buddhist symbolism: Physical gestures

 Another form of symbolism of the Buddhist is the joining of your hands together at prayer or at the time of the ritual (añjali mudrā).
 Buddhist compare their fingers with the petals of the lotus flower.
-Bowing down is another form of symbolic position in the act of the ritual, when Buddhist bow in front of the Buddha or to another person they aren't bowing at the physical (the human or the statue) but they are bowing at the Buddha inside of them (the human) or it (the statue).
+Bowing down is another form of symbolic position in the act of the ritual, when Buddhists bow in front of the Buddha or to another person they are not bowing at the physical (the human or the statue) but they are bowing at the Buddha inside of them (the human) or it (the statue).

 Mudras are another form of physical hand expression in the Buddhist faith, used to evoke a particular state of mind in buddhist practice.
 The most recognized mundras are seen in artistic depictions of the Buddha.
 Every mundra has a symbolic function and an inner symbolic function, for communication to the practitioner as well as those who perceive it.
 In Buddhist ceremonies, a mundra acts as a form of visual "seal," affirming a faithful vow such as warding off evil spirits.
 They often accompany mantras when used in practice.